Dates to Remember

 Gerald Carrier, ONERA

-The Supersonics Integration & Outreach Committee (IOC) invites the submission of papers and presentations on advances related to civil supersonic aircraft.
-In cooperation with the Transformational Flight IOC, a special session will be held on the topic of transformational supersonic/hypersonic integration, market studies, and operations.
-In cooperation with the Applied Aerodynamics Technical Committee, a special session will be held on the topic of X-59 wind tunnel model CFD predictions and wind tunnel measurements.
+The Supersonics Integration & Outreach Committee (IOC) invites the submission of papers and presentations on technical and policy advances related to civil supersonic aircraft.
 Other topics include, but are not limited to, general experimental and test results, supersonic aircraft system design, subsystem design, community noise, low-speed operations, air traffic management/integration of supersonic vehicles, sonic boom, low-boom design, engine integration, environmental impact (including high altitude emissions), policy, structures, ground/flight testing, manufacturing, economics, operational forecasting, materials, and aeroelasticity.

 • Aeroelasticity